schochastics/signnet/cran-comments.md

-# Update from 0.7.1 to 0.8.0
+# Update from 0.8.0 to 0.8.1

-- added a new function `frustration_exact()`,
-- changed maintainer email address
-- fixed an error with aggregate() on rdevel.
+- fixed errors on CRAN

 ## Test environments
 * ubuntu 20.04, R 4.1.2